Crofthouse Museum

 Group Tours

+For groups of eight people and over please email us to book.
 Please note the Crofthouse Museum's capacity is 15 people - larger parties can be split, while one group has the tour the other can explore the gardens and surrounding area.
-Please email us to book a group tour.
+Note: there is a small charge of group tours.

 Crofthouse Museum Blog Posts